ChaoqiLiang/scDNAm-GPT/README.md

 ### 3. Fine-Tuning for Colorectal Cancer Type Classification

 This repository provides a framework for fine-tuning the scWGBS-GPT model, designed for processing single-cell Whole-Genome Bisulfite Sequencing (scWGBS) data.
 Specifically, it focuses on fine-tuning for colorectal cancer type classification using the scWGBS-GPT model.
-The model leverages transformer-based architectures with specialized attention mechanisms for sequence classification tasks.
+The model leverages mamba-based architectures with specialized attention mechanisms for sequence classification tasks.

 #### Required Files
 The fine-tuning dataset should be prepared with the following files: